 I next heard of Siple in the summer of 1976 when he and his wife and the Burdens established a coast-to-coast bicycle route called Bikecentennial to celebrate the nation's Bicentennial.
 More than 3,000 cyclists, most in groups of ten to fifteen, rode the route.
 A friend in Chicago was among those.
 He loaned me his maps and I began my career as a touring cyclist in 1977, the first cyclist across the route the year after the mass migration of cyclists.

 I have wanted to meet the Siples and Burdens ever since that National Geographic article, and even more so after they established the Bicentennial organization that was renamed Adventure Cycling Association.
-I was fortunate enough to meet Greg two years ago when I helped move a friend who was hired by Dan to be his assistant running his Walkable Organization, from Orlando to Port Townsend, Washington, where he is based.
+I was fortunate enough to meet Dan two years ago when I helped move a friend, who was hired by him to be his assistant running his Walkable Organization, from Orlando to Port Townsend, Washington, where he is based.
 He was a most affable and easy-going individual with loads of inspiring stories.

 Greg Siple has continued with the Bikecentennial/Adventure Cycling Organization, based in Missoula.
 He wasn't around in 1977 when I passed through on the Bikecentennial Trail and I hadn't been back since.
 When I learned from fellow touring cyclist Nicolas (http://gypsybytrade.wordpress.com/), who I met while touring in Maryland this past spring, that the Adventure Cycling office had one of Ian Hibbell's bicycles, Missoula immediately became a bicycling pilgrimage site for me.
 Hibbell too has been one of my inspirations.
 This English cyclist is a legendary figure--the first cyclist to ride from the tip of South America to Alaska, including the Darien Gap, at least as best he could, and also the first to ride from the northernmost point in Europe to the tip of Africa in the 1970s through the Sahara.